WJAS

 WJAS (1320 AM) is a commercial radio station in Pittsburgh, Pennsylvania, with a talk radio format.
 It is owned by St. Barnabas Broadcasting, a division of the Saint Barnabas Health System, with studios and offices on Fleet Street in Green Tree.

 The station's transmitter site is off Highland Drive in the Lincoln–Lemington–Belmar neighborhood of Pittsburgh.
 WJAS broadcasts with 7,000 watts non-directional by day.
 At night, to avoid interfering with other stations on 1320 AM, it reduces power to 3,300 watts and uses a directional antenna.
 Programming is also heard on 99-watt FM translator W236DE at 99.1 MHz.

 Programming

 Weekdays begin with The GD Morning Show, a Pittsburgh-based news and interview program hosted by Greg Maxwell (G) and Darryl Grandy (D).
-The rest of the weekday schedule is nationally syndicated shows from Premiere Networks and Fox News including Glenn Beck, Hannity, and Mark Levin.
+The rest of the weekday schedule is nationally syndicated shows: The Glenn Beck Radio Program, Fox Across America with Jimmy Failla, The Sean Hannity Show, The Mark Levin Show, Coast to Coast AM with George Noory and America in the Morning.

 Weekends feature specialty shows on money, health, cars and the law.
+Syndicated weekend programs include The Ben Ferguson Show, Bill Handel on the Law, Sunday Nights with Bill Cunningham, The Vince Show with Vince Coglianese, The Cats Roundtable with John Catsimatidis and Somewhere in Time with Art Bell.
 Most hours begin with an update from Fox News Radio.